CharlesWGillespie/regex-tutorial/README.md

 2. `|`: The vertical bar serves as the OR operator, indicating an alternative option.
 3. `[a-f0-9]{3}`: This part matches exactly three alphanumeric characters (0-9, a-f).

+Just like in hex code you can input 6 characters or 3 characvters and you will still get a color!

 ### Character Classes

 ### Flags